 Climate & topography

 Coffee is an evergreen shrub.
 It requires warm temperatures all year round (no frost) and good rainfall to grow.
 Thus it only thrives between the tropics of Cancer and Capricorn.
 (The top ten coffee-producing countries are shown in yellow).
 Rainfall and temperature determine the development of the beans which then affect flavour, character and complexity.
 Regions further from the Equator have cooler temperatures and the beans develop more slowly, which can result in more interesting and complex flavours.
 Rainy seasons determine the flowering and fruiting.
-When keppra over the counter there are two annual rainy seasons rather than just one the coffee plants can produce double the annual crop, but sometimes to the detriment of quality.
+When there are two annual rainy seasons rather than just one the coffee plants can produce double the annual crop, but sometimes to the detriment of quality.
 Where there is too much rainfall fruits become plump and squishy, developing too quickly for interesting flavours to develop inside the seed.
 A longer, slower growing season with one moderate rainy season, usually results in higher quality and more flavoursome beans.

 Altitude is perhaps a more influential factor than you might think.
 Mountainous regions present more adverse conditions.
 Cooler temperatures and good drainage mean that plants are deprived of what they like most: warmth and water.
 This can override the general climate of the region.
 Coffee plants growing in more adverse conditions develop more slowly, resulting in a denser bean with more complex flavours.
 At the same time these adverse conditions make it harder for defects and diseases to flourish (both of which have catastrophic results in the cup).
 If you like, high altitude is a natural barrier that results in higher quality coffee organically, without the need for pesticides and other chemical interventions.
 At the same time, yields are naturally lower, explaining the higher price of these coffees.
 Flavour characteristics attributed by specific altitudes are as follows: